 For some people, flying 20,000 or 35,000 feet above the Earth on a plane isn’t exciting enough.
 They have to strap themselves to a bunch of balloons and fly.
-David Blaine just did that, but he’s not the first.
-A few years ago, a guy named Jonathan Trappe climbed into a basket tied to 370 helium balloons and took off.
+David Blaine did that a couple years ago, but he wasn’t the first.
+Back in 2013, a guy named Jonathan Trappe climbed into a basket tied to 370 helium balloons and took off.
 He started in Maine and hoped to cross the Atlantic Ocean.
 Had he succeeded, he would have been the first person ever to do it with helium balloons.
 Well, his trip ended just 12 hours later, when his balloon started having problems and he had to land in Newfoundland (part of Canada).
 To this day no one has made it across the ocean this way.
 So if you can track down hundreds of party balloons, you can try to be first!

 Wee ones: Jonathan’s balloon went up, then down.
 Look straight up — what do you see?
 Now look down — what do you see this time?